nst-guide/osm-liberty/README.md

 The main changes of this fork compared to the original:

 - Contours layer, using 40' contours data from USGS, created from [this repository](https://github.com/nst-guide/contours).
-- Hillshade layer, using generated tiles conforming to the Mapbox Terrain RGB standard, created from [this repository](https://github.com/nst-guide/terrain)
+- Hillshade layer, using public [AWS Terrain Tiles](https://registry.opendata.aws/terrain-tiles/)
 - Uses Open Sans fonts instead of Roboto.
 - Puts more focus on trails
 - Includes POIs for mountain peaks, mountain passes, campsites, toilets, springs